Table of Contents

 "Channel": "KIOSK",

-"KioskId": "string" // Identifier for the kiosk device
+"KioskId": "string" // Identifier of the kiosk device

 }